edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 This is a configuration about a signaling of inference result of a pipeline.

-This GStreamer element is a priprietary one by EdgeMatrix, Inc.
+This GStreamer element is a priprietary one by EDGEMATRIX, Inc.

 Available properties are: